Your Local Labour Party

 She was recently named by independent House of Commons Library research as the hardest working of all new MPs for her work standing up for her community, and she regularly publishes all her expenses on her website so constituents can see for themselves what she spends and why in carrying out her public duties.

 She will continue to champion the issues which matter to her constituents.
 If you need any advice and support Louise holds regular advice surgeries around the constituency where you can raise any issues.
-In September 2016 Louise was promoted to the position of Shadow Minister for the Digital Economy by the Leader of the Labour Party, Jeremy Corbyn drawing on her experience before entering Parliament where she worked for a digial start-up.
-The brief covers the entire digital economy, the fastest growing and largest digital economy in the world employing millions of workers.
+In September 2016 Louise was promoted to the position of Shadow Minister for the Digital Economy by the Leader of the Labour Party, Jeremy Corbyn drawing on her experience before entering Parliament where she worked for a digital start-up.
+In July 2017 Louise was appointed Shadow Policing Minister, campaigning for police to be properly resourced, staffed and accountable to the public.

 Starting her working life in Sheffield in a job at Meadowhall and as a local call centre worker, she went on to study at the University of Nottingham where she worked for the Local Authority's Youth Service, helping train youth workers on issues such as teen pregnancy, drug and alcohol misuse and child protection.

 On graduating, Louise moved to London where she helped establish the All Party Parliamentary Group on International Corporate Responsibility, working with businesses and NGOs to make business more accountable, transparent and add value to the communities they operate in.
 Before standing in the 2015 General Election, Louise continued this work at Aviva where she was employed as a Corporate Governance Policy Manager.